|Title:||Head Men's and Women's Tennis Coach|

 The men, meanwhile, steadily improved each season since Earnshaw took over the program.
 Each of the prior three seasons to the back-to-back run, the Pirates have been ranked as high as No. 2 in the nation, until breaking through in 2008 with the program's first ever No. 1 national ranking and eventually the National Championship win.
 Armstrong also won 61 of its last 62 matches during the two-year stretch.

-In seven out of the last 10 years, the Lady Pirates have featured the top-ranked singles player in the nation - freshman Sona Novakova went undefeated with a perfect 23-0 dual match singles record in her debut season with Armstrong in 2009 .
+In seven out of the last 12 years, the Lady Pirates have featured the top-ranked singles player in the nation - freshman Sona Novakova went undefeated with a perfect 23-0 dual match singles record in her debut season with Armstrong in 2009.
 She followed in the footsteps of Iuliia Stupak (2007, 2008), Luisa Cowper (2006) and Zsofia Golopencza (2002, 2003, 2004).
 Novakova became the third Armstrong player to win the ITA "Super Bowl" of Small College Tennis singles crown in the fall of 2009 as well while Muller-Wehlau and Krtickova teamed to capture not only the ITA "Super Bowl" doubles title in 2011 but also captured the consolation bracket title in the ITA National Indoor Championships.
+Barbora Krtickova and Aleksandra Filipovski notched the ITA "Super Bowl" doubles title in 2012, giving the Pirates back-to-back Super Bowl titles, while the men's duo of Dan Regan and Georgi Rumenov also captured the ITA "Super Bowl" doubles title in 2012.

 Earnshaw succeeded Andreas Koth as the Pirates' head coach in

-and 11 NCAA Quarterfinal appearances with six national championship
+and 13 NCAA Quarterfinal appearances with eight national

-match appearances.
-His women's players have earned 67 ITA
+championship match appearances.
+His women's players have earned 78

 NCAA/ITA Division II Senior of the Year, Zsofi Golopencza, 2006